jocwli/Chi-Square-Distributions/README.md

 - It should be used in combo with other techniques

 ### Statistical definition of Chi-square statistic
-The Chi-square statistic compares the frequencies of observed with expected throughout a contignecy table.
+The Chi-square statistic compares the frequencies of observed with expected throughout a contingency table.
 The greater the departure of two frequencies, means the greater the confidnce that there exists a relationship between two variables.

 Chi-square statistic = SUM((expected - observed)^2 / expected)